rolandtritsch/scala-aoc-2017/README.md

 * install sbt (`brew install sbt`)
 * clone the repo (`git clone ...`)
 * run the tests (`sbt aocJVM/test`)
-  * this will run all tests (ScalaTest, ScalaCheck, ScalaMeter) and this might take a while (60 - 90 mins)
+  * this will run all tests and this might take a while
   * you can run specific tests with `sbt "aocJVM/testOnly aoc.Day01Spec"`
   * you can run `sbt "aocJVM/testOnly aoc.Day*Spec -- -l aoc.SlowTest"` to only run the *fast* tests (exclude the slow tests)
   * you can run `sbt "aocJVM/testOnly aoc.Day*Spec -- -n aoc.SolutionTest"` to only run the tests that will test for the correct solutions